pradeepkumartheegala/AccidentZoneIdentifier/README.md

 ## Sources

-All members of the team have worked in group together and designed the prototype in android studio made commits into GitHub.
+All members of the team have worked in group together and designed the prototype in android studio and made commits into GitHub.